dromech/ddos_alarm/README.md

 Created by Liam Calder

-DoS Alarm System
+DoS Alarm System:\n
 The DoS Alarm System is a Python-based network monitoring tool designed to detect potential Denial-of-Service (DoS) attacks by monitoring network traffic for abnormal SYN and UDP packet rates.
 The tool also leverages anomaly detection with K-Means clustering to identify unusual traffic patterns.

 Warning:
 This tool is intended for educational purposes and authorized network monitoring only.
 Ensure you have proper permission before running this tool on any network.

-Current Features
+Current Features:
 Threshold-Based Detection:
 Raises alerts if the number of SYN or UDP packets within a given time window exceeds defined thresholds.